The German armed forces realised they needed help to run the auxilary forces in order to aid the defence of Germany.

 The Helferinnen became a valuable part of the war effort.
 They were important in relaying communications between the rear echelons and the front line.

-As the lines diminished the Helferinnen would often find themselves caught up in the chaos of the front line.
+As the front lines diminished, the Helferinnen would often find themselves caught up in the chaos of the front line.

-The WW II German Sanitaters were responsible for the health & welfare of casualties from armed conflict.
+The WW II German Medical Corps were responsible for the health & wellfare of casualties from both sided of the conflict.

-Photographic evidence proves this often involved the treatment of those injured from the opposing side.
+Photographic evidence provides this often involved the treatment of those injured from the opposing side.

 The German armed forces provided their own medical Doctors and orderlies, but were often assisted by members of the Deutsches Rotes Kreuz (DRK).
 This perilous role took many non-combatants dangerously close to the front line.